 Vertical pulling movements, such as pull ups or lat pulldowns, can’t be done with dumbbells.
-But horizontal pulling exercises, like dumbbell rows or barbell rows, can be.
+But horizontal pulling exercises, like dumbbell rows or bent-over barbell rows, can be.

 In other words, you can use horizontal pulling exercises to work the same muscles as a pull up.

 To be clear, a horizontal pulling exercise will not replace pull ups completely.
 Even though the same muscles are being worked, they’re not necessarily being worked in the same way.

 That is, if you took two different people, and got one of them to do a vertical pulling exercise like pull ups, while the other did a horizontal rowing exercise, like the bent-over barbell row, you’d expect to see more lat growth with pull ups.